sajidhamdard/learnjavascript/Exercises-And-Solutions/solutions/07-loop-solution.md

 }
 ```

-7. Ask user a question "How many times do you want to print Hello World?" and then print Hello World that number of times
+### 7. Ask user a question "How many times do you want to print Hello World?" and then print Hello World that number of times.

 ```
 let count = Number(prompt("How many times do you want to print Hello World"));